acseker/Animal-Recognition-Website/README.md

 # Animal Recognition Website Application

 This project is a website application of 16 different animal recognition.
-The system contains two parts: designing a website, training a Convolutional Neural Network (CNN) network, and making connections between the website and trained CNN.
+The system contains three steps: designing a website, training a Convolutional Neural Network (CNN) network, and making connections between the website and trained CNN.

 First, a basic website is designed, containing 16 different animal images to